Pesticide Residues in Cooking Oil

 Is it safe to consume a cooking oil that contains pesticide residues?

 Pesticides are toxic and they can harm not only the pests at which they are targeted but also the consumers of such products.
 If the residues in cooking oil don’t exceed the MRL it is always safe for consumption.
-While the conventional edible oils containing high pesticide residues are toxic to human health.
+While conventional edible oils containing high pesticide residues are toxic to human health.

 pesticide residues in food crops